By Aida Sa’ad | 30th August – 19th August 2018

 The Rainbow SistersThe inspiration behind Hullabaloo

-The concept of Hullabaloo, is inspired by Aida’s sister Aisha, who is on the autism spectrum.
+The concept of Hullabaloo, is inspired by Aida’s sister Aisha.
 During our initial meetings, Aida would always take Aisha to The Artground and she would be drawing rainbows after rainbows.
 The most iconic one was the rainbow smile, which we eventually made into the arts space visual.
 We then come up with the idea to develop Aisha’s drawings, and transformed them into three-dimensional art structures for everyone to enjoy!